JochCool/minesweeper-bot/README.md

 * `!info` — displays info about me.
 * `!howtoplay` — displays a tutorial about how to play the game.
 * `!news` — displays info about my latest updates.
 * `!setprefix` — allows you to change the prefix of all my commands.
+Requires Manage Server permission to execute.
 * `!ping` — displays my heartbeat ping.

 ## Other info